 - How Long Can You Claim After An Accident At Work?

 - How Is Work Injury Compensation Calculated?

-- What Is An Injury At Work Claim Time Limit?
+- Eligibility To Claim For An Accident At Work Claim

 Before we answer the question of ‘What is the time limit on a personal injury claim?’, let us look at how compensation payouts are calculated.
 Solicitors and courts assess each case according to the facts, circumstances and evidence, and no two claims are precisely the same.

 An important piece of evidence that could affect your compensation payout significantly is the medical report.
 You would obtain this vital piece of evidence by attending an appointment with an independent medical professional.
 They would assess your injuries, look at any appropriate past medical notes, and put together a medical report.

 This report would evidence your injuries and give a professional opinion on your prognosis.
 Solicitors and courts could use this to come to an appropriate payout for your injuries.

 As a personal injury claims calculator could not assess all this evidence, the figures they produce would only be rough estimates.
 To give you some idea of payout amounts for specific injuries, we have chosen instead to take figures from a legal publication known as the Judicial College Guidelines (JCG) and put them into the table below.
 Solicitors may use this publication to help them value your injuries.